-2 Defining Organizational Boundaries
+Chapter 2: Defining Organizational Boundaries

-This section discusses the options and requirements for determining your organizational boundaries.
-This includes guidance for what you must report in your GHG emissions report based on your ownership of different facilities.
+This chapter discusses the options and requirements for determining your organizational boundaries.
+This includes guidance for what you must report in your GHG Emission Report based on your ownership of different facilities.

 2.1 Types of Organizational Relationships in Power/Utility Sectors